NSAIDs and the Risk of Heart Problems and Stroke

-Take Care with NSAIDs
+Use Caution with NSAIDs

-If you’re at high risk for heart disease due to high blood pressure or high cholesterol and your doctor thinks you need NSAIDs, it’s important to control your existing risks, Dr. Abramson advises.
+If you’re at high risk for heart disease due to high blood pressure or high cholesterol and your doctor thinks you need an NSAID, it’s important to control your existing risks, Dr. Abramson advises.
 Diet, exercise, and weight loss can both protect your heart and take weight off your joints, improving your arthritis.
 You may also need medication to bring down stubbornly high blood pressure and cholesterol.